 - Following the example of role models who promote being destructive towards women and children instead of protecting, caring for, and respecting the rights of anyone who might be more vulnerable than one’s self

 Young men need role models they can identify with who help them learn to define being powerful and manly as being caring, protective, restrained and moral in their behavior with everyone.

-Both men and women need to learn how to control jealousy, since fear of loss of a relationship can lead to destructive behavior.
+No matter their gender, all teens and adults need to learn how to control jealousy, since fear of loss of a relationship can lead to destructive behavior.
 Some people will deliberately use jealousy to control the sexual behavior of others, forcing them to do things they don’t want to do to prove their love.
 Jealousy can also lead to dangerous fights and to undermining trust in a relationship.

 The Importance of Boundary-Setting Practices

 Understanding and knowledge are important, but people also need the chance to develop skills by practicing how to set boundaries to protect their sexual safety.
 People are far more likely to do what they have rehearsed than what they have been told or what they have just discussed.

 Adapt the following simple practices to be relevant to your specific situation.
 Coach your students (or yourself as your own student) to go step-by-step in order to be successful in doing the practices.

 Emotional Safety Skills for Protecting Yourself From Triggers